clonq/revo/README.md

 ...
 ```

-Revo will search for this component at https://github.com/clonq/revo-user/archive/master.zip.
+Revo will search for this component at https://github.com/clonq/revo-user/archive/master.zip and install it along with all the other declared components in the app folder.

 Installation